 For more information about OneDrive, see Microsoft OneDrive help and training.

 Yes, you can create links to files that you have stored in teams which can be shared with the entire university if you wish.
-For more information about how to do this, see Share Microsoft Teams files widely within the University.
+For more information about how to do this, see the 'Sharing beyond the team' tab of the Files page of the Communication and Collaboration with Microsoft Teams online course.

 You can store Ordinary, Confidential, Restricted and Personal information in Teams, including special category personal information.